astronomer/docs/learn/use-case-llm-customer-feedback.md

 #### Perform sentiment analysis on relevant customer feedback and get embeddings using the Cohere API

-The third section of the DAG consists of one task that performs sentiment analysis on the relevant customer feedback data using the Cohere API.
+The third section of the DAG consists of four tasks that perform sentiment analysis, get vector embeddings and load the results back into OpenSearch.

 ![Graph view of the section in the analyze_customer_feedback DAG that performs sentiment analysis, vector embeddings with the Cohere API and loads the results back into OpenSearch.](/img/examples/use-case-airflow-cohere-opensearch_sentiment_embedding_section.png)